ono-midori/ono-midori.github.io/techs/linuxmm.md

 ![Kernel Address Space](./pics/understand-html010.png)

-The region between `PAGE_OFFSET` and `VMALLOC_START - VMALLOC_OFFSET` is the physical memory map and the size of the region dep _OFFSET`.
+The region between `PAGE_OFFSET` and `VMALLOC_START - VMALLOC_OFFSET` is the physical memory map and the size of the region depends on the amount of available RAM.
+Page table entries exist to map physical memory to the virtual address range beginning at `PAGE_OFFSET`.
 Between the physical memory map and the vmalloc address space, there is a gap of space `VMALLOC_OFFSET` in size, which on the x86 is 8MiB, to guard against out of bounds errors.
 For illustration, on a x86 with 32MiB of RAM, `VMALLOC_START` will be located at `PAGE_OFFSET + 0x02000000 + 0x00800000`.

 In low memory systems, the remaining amount of the virtual address space, minus a 2 page gap, is used by `vmalloc()` for representing non-contiguous memory allocations in a contiguous virtual address space.
 In high-memory systems, the vmalloc area extends as far as `PKMAP_BASE` minus the two page gap, and two extra regions are introduced.
 The first, which begins at `PKMAP_BASE`, is an area reserved for the mapping of high memory pages into low memory with `kmap()`.
 The second is for fixed virtual address mappings which extends from `FIXADDR_START` to `FIXADDR_TOP`.
 Fixed virtual addresses are needed for subsystems that need to know the virtual address at compile time such as the Advanced Programmable Interrupt Controller (APIC). `FIXADDR_TOP` is statically defined to be 0xFFFFE000 on the x86 which is one page before the end of the virtual address space.
-The size of the fixed mapping region is calculated at compile time in `__FIXADDR_SIZE` and used to index back from FIXADDR_TOP to give the start of the region `FIXADDR_START`.
+The size of the fixed mapping region is calculated at compile time in `__FIXADDR_SIZE` and used to index back from `FIXADDR_TOP` to give the start of the region `FIXADDR_START`.

 ### Managing the Address Space

 The address space usable by the process is managed by a high level `mm_struct`.
 Each address space consists of a number of page-aligned regions of memory that are in use.
-They never overlap and represent a set of addresses which contain pages that are related to each other in terms of protection and purpose.
-These regions are represented by a struct `vm_area_struct`.
-For clarity, a region may represent the process heap for use with `malloc()`, a memory mapped file such as a shared library or a block of anonymous memory allocated with `mmap()`.
+They never overlap and represent a set of addresses which contain pages that are related to each other in terms of protection and purpose. *These regions are represented by a `struct vm_area_struct`*.
+For clarity, a region may represent the process heap for use with `malloc()`, a memory mapped file such as a shared library, or a block of anonymous memory allocated with `mmap()`.
 The pages for this region may still have to be allocated, be active and resident or have been paged out.

 If a region is backed by a file, its `vm_file` field will be set.
-By traversing `vm_file->f_dentry->d_inode->i_mapping`, the associated address_space for the region may be obtained.
+By traversing `vm_file->f_dentry->d_inode->i_mapping`, the associated `address_space` for the region may be obtained.
 The `address_space` has all the filesystem specific information required to perform page-based operations on disk.

 The relationship between the different address space related structures is illustrated in the following figure.
 A number of system calls are provided which affect the address space and regions.